Norm-controlled cohomology of transformation groups: Introduction

 \section{Introduction}

-Since Gromov's seminal paper \cite{gromov1982volume}, the bounded cohomology has received considerable attention and has been studied by many authors.
+Since Gromov's seminal paper \cite{MR686042}, bounded cohomology has received considerable attention and has been studied by many authors.
 However, its computation is difficult in general.
-For the real coefficient case, the first cohomology is trivial.
-The second cohomology can be highly non-trivial (typically infinite-dimensional).
-There are many studies on the computation of the second bounded cohomology.
-On the other hand, the third bounded cohomology had rarely been computed, except for Soma's result \cite{soma1997bounded}.
-In 2015, Frigerio, Pozzetti, and Sisto \cite{frigerio2015extending} proved that the third bounded cohomology is infinite-dimensional for acylindrically hyperbolic groups.
-Recently, Brandenbursky and Marcinkowski \cite{brandenbursky2019bounded} proved that the third bounded cohomology is infinite-dimensional for certain transformation groups of non-positively curved manifolds in some sense.
-In this paper, we generalize the result of Brandenbursky and Marcinkowski.
+In particular, bounded cohomology of third degree or higher had rarely been calculated.
+Recently, Brandenbursky and Marcinkowski \cite{brandenbursky2019bounded} proved that the third bounded cohomology is infinite-dimensional for certain transformation groups of non-positively curved manifolds.
+In this paper, we generalize the result of Brandenbursky and Marcinkowski by introducing a new cohomology theory.

-Let $M$ be a complete connected Riemannian manifold and $\mu$ a measure on $M$ induced by the Riemannian metric.
-Let $\Homeo_0(M,\mu)$ denote the group of measure-preserving compactly supported homeomorphisms of $M$ which are isotopic to the identity map.
-In \cite{brandenbursky2019bounded}, Brandenbursky and Marcinkowski gave a construction of bounded cohomology classes of $\Homeo_0(M,\mu)$ for the case $M$ is of finite volume.
+Let $M$ be a complete connected Riemannian manifold and $\mu$ the measure on $M$ induced by the Riemannian metric.
+Let $\Homeo_0(M,\mu)$ denote the identity component of the group of measure-preserving homeomorphisms of $M$ with compact support.
+Here, we endow $\Homeo_0(M,\mu)$ with the compact-open topology.
+In \cite{brandenbursky2019bounded}, Brandenbursky and Marcinkowski gave a construction of bounded cohomology classes of $\Homeo_0(M,\mu)$ for the case when $M$ is of finite volume.
 We consider the following problem: what happens if $M $ is of infinite volume?
-We observe that their construction gives not necessarily a bounded cochain but a ``norm controlled'' cochain (Proposition \ref{prop:main_observation}).
-In order to regard this cochain as a certain cohomology class, we introduce a notion of norm controlled cohomology.
-The definition (of the simplest version) is the following.
+We observe that their construction gives not necessarily a bounded cochain but a ``norm-controlled'' cochain (Proposition \ref{prop:main_observation}).
+In order to regard this cochain as a certain cohomology class, we introduce a notion of norm-controlled cohomology.
+Here we review the definition of a norm on a group.
+Let $G$ be a group and $1_G$ denote the identity element of $G$.
+A function $\nu \colon G \to [0,\infty)$ is a \emph{norm} if it satisfies \begin{enumerate} \item $\nu(gh)\leq \nu(g)+\nu(h)$ for any $g,h \in G$, \item $\nu(g^{-1})=\nu(g)$ for any $g \in G$, \item $\nu(1_G)=0$, \item $\nu(g)>0$ if $g \neq 1_G$. \end{enumerate} If one drops condition (4), $\nu$ is said to be a \emph{pseudo norm}.
+If a norm $\nu$ additionally satisfies the condition $\nu(ghg^{-1})=\nu(h)$ for every $g,h \in G$, $\nu$ is called a \emph{conjugation-invariant norm}.
+The concept of conjugation-invariant norm was introduced and studied by Burago, Ivanov, and Polterovich in \cite{MR2509711}.
+The definition (of the simplest version) of norm-controlled cohomology is the following.